MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 ___

-## Key binding properties
+## Action properties

-Key bindings can be constructed using the following properties.
+Actions can be constructed using the following properties.

 ### Command